Sign In / Sign Out

-Benjamin Broome, professor, is an intercultural communication scholar whose work centers on the theory and practice of sustainable dialogue and its role in peacebuilding.
+Benjamin Broome, a professor, is an intercultural communication scholar whose work centers on the theory and practice of sustainable dialogue and its role in peacebuilding.
 His research is focused on finding ways to help groups, organizations, and communities respond to conflict through dialogue rather than violence.
 To do this, he and his colleagues have developed consensus-based processes that allow groups in conflict to move beyond the differences that divide them.
 By helping them envision a collective future, they are able to work together in realizing joint goals.

 Professor Broome has facilitated dozens of workshops in North America, Europe, the eastern Mediterranean, and Australasia.
 Educational institutions, government agencies, professional organizations, large corporations, and Native American Tribes have sought his assistance.
 Much of his work over the past two decades has focused on peacebuilding efforts in Cyprus, where he was initially a U.S. Fulbright scholar and later worked with the United Nations Development Program and several diplomatic missions.

-Pauline Hope Cheong, professor, studies the complex interactions between communication technologies and different cultural communities around the world.
+Pauline Hope Cheong, a professor, studies the complex interactions between communication technologies and different cultural communities around the world.
 She believes that invisible yet powerful cultural and communicative forces make up how we interact and organize with digital media, to impact participation and power in society.

 Her recent projects related to changing authority and leadership practices examine how clergy and teachers maintain the interest of their students and congregations when the use of mobile and social media is so prevalent.
 Another of her interests concerns how religious groups use technology to interact and form both local and global spiritual communities.
 She has investigated how communication technologies facilitate and constrain relations within cyber-vigilante groups and rumor-mongers.
 She has also documented how underserved and youth populations experience multiple digital divides.

 Professor Cheong has published more than 60 articles and books and has received several research awards by the National and International Communication Associations.
-She is often invited to teach and speak in Asia, North America and Europe.
+She is often invited to teach and speak in Asia, North America, and Europe.

-Olga Idriss Davis, professor, is passionate about enhancing communication to improve the health and wellbeing of underserved populations.
+Olga Idriss Davis, a professor, is passionate about enhancing communication to improve the health and well-being of underserved populations.
 She helped establish a health coalition for Refugee women in Maricopa County and was appointed by Governor Napolitano to serve on the State Commission on Women’s and Children’s Health.
 In addition, Professor Davis is intricately involved in promoting health among the African American community in Arizona.
 She works with the Phoenix-based Coalition of Blacks Against Breast Cancer and has created a narrative play, The Journey: Living Cancer Out Loud, based on interviews of the experience of African American survivors and caregivers of breast cancer which has been performed in various community and hospital venues in Phoenix and Scottsdale.
 Raising awareness in Black barbershops, Professor Davis addresses knowledge of cardiovascular disease among African American men in Phoenix, Arizona.

-Amira de La Garza, associate professor, wondesr why you or someone you know just didn’t speak up when it seemed vitally important?
+Amira de la Garza, associate professor, wonders why you or someone you know just didn’t speak up when it seemed vitally important?
 That’s the everyday issue that drives her to study communication while spending time immersed in groups and settings where this is happening.
 She first started by asking why patients wouldn’t ask their doctors’ name in a clinic, as well as learning how doctors responded to their first patient who died.
 After spending a year in Mexico as a Fulbright Scholar, her experiences with the everyday talk and life around her led her to develop methods to integrate the arts, spirituality, and personal reflection into the study of culture.
-She works with many border-related projects, and has had students from around the world travel with her to many places to learn the methods she teaches.
+She works with many border-related projects and has had students from around the world travel with her to many places to learn the methods she teaches.